cloud-ark/caastle/docs/env_vars.rst

-In the above example, by defining the value of the PASSWORD environment variable as a interpolated value of $CLOUDARK_RDS_MasterUserPassword, CloudARK will set the value of the PASSWORD to the MasterUserPassword of the RDS instance provisioned in the environment in which the application is deployed.
+In the above example, by defining the value of the PASSWORD environment variable as a interpolated value of $CLOUDARK_RDS_MasterUserPassword, CaaStle will set the value of the PASSWORD to the MasterUserPassword of the RDS instance provisioned in the environment in which the application is deployed.

 Mechanism of interpolated variables makes the application definition reusable across environments.